-In 2020 and 2019, the annual base salary for Mr. Kuehne was \$350,000.
-On August 27, 2020 the Company and Mr. Kuehne entered into an employment agreement (the "Kuehne Employment Agreement"), which provides for Mr. Kuehne's employment as the Company's Chief Administrative Officer, Chief Financial Officer, Secretary and Treasurer for a term expiring on August 27, 2023, subject to certain termination rights, and an annual base salary of \$350,000.
+In 2020 the annual base salary for Mr. Kuehne was \$350,000.
+On August 27, 2020, the Company and Mr. Kuehne entered into an employment agreement (the "Kuehne Employment Agreement"), which provides for Mr. Kuehne's employment as the Company's Chief Administrative Officer, Chief Financial Officer, Secretary and Treasurer for a term expiring on August 27, 2023, subject to certain termination rights, and an annual base salary of \$350,000.
 On November 13, 2020, Mr. Kuehne's annual base salary was increased to \$425,000 effective as of January 1, 2021.
-In establishing Mr. Kuehne's base salary, the Compensation Committee considered, among other things, the compensation for similar positions at similarly situated companies, as well as the responsibilities and duties required by his role as chief financial officer of a public company.
-In March 2021, Mr. Kuehne was promoted to serve as the Company's Chief Operating Office and ceased serving as the Company's Chief Financial Officer.

-Effective as of January 1, 2022, the respective annual base salaries of each of Messrs.
-Kanders, Walbrecht and Kuehne were increased to \$550,000.
-In aligning the respective annual base salaries of Messrs.
-Kanders, Walbrecht and Kuehne, the Compensation Committee and the Board of Directors considered, among other things, their increased responsibilities as a result of the Company's acquisitions of Rhino-Rack and MAXTRAX and their importance to the operations and continued future success of the Company.
+On March 4, 2022, Mr. Kuehne's annual base salary was increased to \$550,000 effective as of January 1, 2022.
+In establishing Mr. Kuehne's base salary, the Compensation Committee and the Board of Directors considered, among other things, the compensation for similar positions at similarly situated companies, as well as the responsibilities and duties required by his role as executive vice president and chief operating officer of a public company.
+The Compensation Committee and the Board of Directors considered, among other things, Mr. Kuehne's accutive vice president and chief operating officer of a public company.
+The Compensationic Committee and the Board of Directors also considered, among other things, Mr. Kuehne's accutive vice president and chief operating officer of a public company.
+The Compensationic Committee and the Board of Directors also considered, among other things, Mr. Kuehne's accutive vice president and chief operating officer of a public company.
+The Compensationic Committee and the Board of Directors also considered, among other things, the company's acquisitions in 2021 of Rhino-Rack and MAXTRAX and his importance to the operations and continued future success of the Company.